xoseperez/rpnlib/README.md

     rpn_stack_pop(ctxt, value);
     Serial.printf("Stack level #%d value: %f\n", i, value);
 }

+rpn_clear(ctxt);
 ```

-## Supported keywords
+## Supported operators

-This is a list of supported keywords with their stack behaviour.
+This is a list of supported operators with their stack behaviour.
+Operators (and variables) are case-sensitive.
-All keywords will throw an error if the number of available elements in the stack is less than the required parameters.
+All operators will throw an error if the number of available elements in the stack is less than the required parameters.
 All elements in the stack are repesented as natural (float) numbers.
 True is represented as 1, whilst false is represented as 0.
-Some keywords perform an automatic boolean cast of the elements poped from the stack.
+Some operators perform an automatic boolean cast of the elements poped from the stack.
 If the value is 0 the cast result is false, in any other case the result is true.

 ```

+pi      ( -> a ) where a is the value of PI e       ( -> a ) where a is the value of e (base of the neperian logarithms)

 +       ( a b -> a+b )
 -       ( a b -> a-b )
 *       ( a b -> a*b )
 /       ( a b -> a/b ) throws error if b==0
+mod     ( a b -> a\b ) integer modulus

+round   ( a n -> b ) where b is a rounded to the n-th decimal ceil    ( a -> b ) where b is a rounded to the closes greater or equal integer floor   ( a -> b ) where b is a rounded to the closes lesser or equal integer int     ( a -> b ) alias for "floor"

+sqrt    ( a -> b ) where b is the square root of a log     ( a -> b ) where b is the neperian logarithm of a log10   ( a -> b ) where b is the base-10 logarithm of a exp     ( a -> b ) where b is the a power of e (base of the neperian logarithms) fmod    ( a b -> c ) real number modulus pow     ( a b -> c ) where c is the b power of a cos     ( a -> b ) where b is the cosinus of a, a in radians sin     ( a -> b ) where b is the sinus of a, a in radians tan     ( a -> b ) where b is the tangent of a, a in radians

 ==      ( a b -> c ) where if a==b then c=1 else c=0
 !=      ( a b -> c ) where if a!=b then c=1 else c=0